 Photo credit: Kathryn Hope Photography

-Join the Lowcountry Down Syndrome Society for the 2016 Buddy Walk October 1, 2016.
+Join the Lowcountry Down Syndrome Society for the 2017 Buddy Walk in October 2017.
 The Buddy Walk is a one mile fundraising event around historic Forsyth Park in Savannah, Georgia.

 Thousands of people are expected to attend the event, which raises awareness and funds for local programs, including Camp Buddy, that benefit people with Down syndrome and their families.
 Last year’s LDSS Buddy Walk welcomed over 5,000 participants.